syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-list.md

 ## Creating a simple list

 Essential Presentation allows you to create simple and multi-level lists that make the content easier for reading.
-In PowerPoint, presentation lists consists the following types
+In PowerPoint, presentation lists consists of the following types

 1. Numbered list
 2. Bulleted list